Did Early Christians Observe the Fall Holy Days?

 St. Jerome (PL 25, 1529 & 1536-7) speaking of how the Judaeo-Christians celebrated the Feast of Tabernacles ... tells us that they gave the feast a millenarian significance ...
 Jews and Judeao-Christians celebrated the same feasts (Bagatti, Bellarmino.
 Translated by Eugene Hoade.
 The Church from the Circumcision.
 Nihil obstat: Marcus Adinolfi.
 Imprimi potest: Herminius Roncari.
 Imprimatur: +Albertus Gori, die 26 Junii 1970.
 Franciscan Printing Press, Jerusalem, pp.202,203).

-We in the Continuing Church of God also keep the Feast of Tabernacles and believe that it foreshadows the coming millennium.
+Yes, Christians were keeping the dates that the Bible show in Leviticus 23, just like the Jews.
+We in the Continuing Church of God also keep them and believe that the Feast of Tabernacles foreshadows the coming millennium.
 Additionally, comments by Epiphanius near that time concerning the Nazarene Christians would also seem to support that those who kept the Fall Holy Days were located in several areas at that time (see Nazarene Christianity: Were the Original Christians Nazarenes?).

-Now, John Chrysostom made the following claim that many still falsely believe as true:
+Now, John Chrysostom made the following claim related to Jerusalem that many still falsely believe as true:

 THE WICKED AND UNCLEAN FAST of the Jews is now at our doors.
 (John Chrysostom.
 Homily II Against the Jews, Section I, Part 1, Verse 1)